averageflow/JoesHangmanAPI/README.md

 The initial goals have been achieved and surpassed.
 The backend and frontend are loosely coupled for ease of development and maximum uptime if this were to go to production.

+To install the project's dependencies `cd` into the folder and `composer install`.

 In order to run the API in a production environment please place it in a server like Apache or Nginx.
 Since this is a development showcase I have been using it with `php artisan serve --host 192.168.178.68`.

 The API by default runs in the `:8000` port.